Ama (diving): History

 Records of female pearl divers, or ama, date back as early as AD 927 in Japan's Heian period.
-Early ama were known to dive for seafood and were honored with the task of retrieving abalone for shrines and imperial emperors.
+Early ama were known to dive for seafood and were honored with the task of retrieving abalone for shrines and emperors.
 Ama traditionally wear white, as the colour represents purity and also to possibly ward off sharks.
 Traditionally and even as recently as the 1960s, ama dived wearing only a loincloth, but in the 20th century, the divers adopted an all-white sheer diving uniform in order to be more presentable while diving.
 Even in modern times, ama dive without scuba gear or air tanks, making them a traditional sort of freediver.

 Pearl diving ama were considered rare in the early years of diving.
 However, Mikimoto Kōkichi's discovery and production of the cultured pearl in 1893 produced a great demand for ama.
 He established the Mikimoto Pearl Island in Toba and used the ama's findings to grow his business internationally.
 Nowadays, the pearl-diving ama are viewed as a tourist attraction at Mikimoto Pearl Island.
 The number of ama continue to dwindle as this ancient technique becomes less and less practiced, due to disinterest in the new generation of women and the dwindling demand for their activity.
 In the 1940s, 6,000 ama were reported active along the coasts of Japan, while today ama practice at numbers more along the scale of 60 or 70 divers in a generation.